fgimian/flaskage/README.md

 ## Remaining Tasks ##

-This project is a work in progress and will be improved over time as I begin to use it further for building websites.
+This project is a work in progress and will be improved over time as I begin to use it further for building web applications.
 The remaining tasks on my list at present are as follows:

 * Determine the best way to integrate Flask-WTF for forms
 * Determine if Flask-Login is worth integrating as an auth system